ShaneBonkowski/Shanes-Games-Webpage-Repo/README.md

-# Shane's Games Web Development Scripts and Assets
+# Shane's Games
-Repository for all of the files needed for ShanesGames to run
+Repository for all of the files needed for ShanesGames to run.
+- Includes the css, JS, and .html for the main website
+- Includes all games / source code for games found on Shane's Games